VityaSchel/bunsogs/PLUGINS.md

 }
 ```

-You should return `action` property where `send` means allow to send and `reject` means reject request to send.
+You should return `action` property where :
+- `send` means allow to send
+- `reject` means throw error visible to Session client
+- `drop` means send message, but it will be only visible to user who sent it

 Example response: